10 Common Blogging Mistakes and How to Avoid Them

 2. Inconsistent Posting Schedule

-Publishing sporadically or going months without posting can hurt your blog's growth.
+Publishing sporadically can confuse your audience and hurt your blog’s growth.
 Readers and search engines alike value consistency.

 How to Avoid It: